2003 invasion of Iraq: Fall of Baghdad (April 2003)

-The Marine Corps colonel in the area saw the Saddam statue as a target of opportunity and decided that the statue must come down.
-Since we were right there, we chimed in with some loudspeaker support to let the Iraqis know what it was we were attempting to do...

-Somehow along the way, somebody had gotten the idea to put a bunch of Iraqi kids onto the wrecker that was to pull the statue down.
-While the wrecker was pulling the statue down, there were Iraqi children crawling all over it.
-Finally they brought the statue down.

 The fall of Baghdad saw the outbreak of regional, sectarian violence throughout the country, as Iraqi tribes and cities began to fight each other over old grudges.
 The Iraqi cities of Al-Kut and Nasiriyah launched attacks on each other immediately following the fall of Baghdad to establish dominance in the new country, and the U.S.-led coalition quickly found themselves embroiled in a potential civil war.
 U.S.-led coalition forces ordered the cities to cease hostilities immediately, explaining that Baghdad would remain the capital of the new Iraqi government.
 Nasiriyah responded favorably and quickly backed down; however, Al-Kut placed snipers on the main roadways into town, with orders that invading forces were not to enter the city.
 After several minor skirmishes, the snipers were removed, but tensions and violence between regional, city, tribal, and familial groups continued.